Drakodin/hackgt2020-unbias.ly/README.md

 Included in the backend is a flask app file, `api.py` and an Astra schema `schema.cql` file.

+### ranker
+Algorithm and related processes stored here.
+If you are not using Astra at the moment, import your functions to `api.py` and create the route there.
+Otherwise, create a datastore object blueprint and use that.

 ## UI
 Written in JS/TS with React.